EIT Management Team

 - Strategy and Impact

-Mathea Fammels is acting Head of Communications and Stakeholder Relations at the European Institute of Innovation and Technology.
+Alice Fišer is Head of Communications and Stakeholder Relations at the European Institute of Innovation and Technology.

 Prior to joining the EIT, he worked at the European Commission and the Research Executive Agency (REA) for more than 10 years in a variety of posts, mainly in the area of policy and project management in various units including Research Infrastructures, Research for SMEs, Research for Space and Marie Sklodowska Curie Actions (MSCA).